Chanko? Shanko? The Secret Behind Hokkaido's Famous Children's Bon Dance Song|Domingo

 Hokkaido

-The song was first introduced to the world in 1952.
-Then, in 1995, a new sound source was produced by the Dandelion Children's Chorus, which was different from the original version.
-At this point, the first sound source had been in use for more than 40 years, so it is not surprising that there was talk of making a new one.
+The song was first released in 1952 (Showa 27).
+Then, in 1995 (Heisei 7), a new recording by the Tanpopo Children's Choir, different from the original, was produced.
+By this point, the original recording had been in use for over 40 years, so it's not surprising that there was talk of creating a new one.

-Naturally, this was problematic from a copyright standpoint, and as a result, the song was discontinued in 2002 (Heisei 14).
-Nevertheless, it is believed that the song was used in many venues for about seven years, during which time "chanko" must have taken root to some extent.
+Naturally, this led to copyright issues, and the version was eventually discontinued in 2002 (Heisei 14).
+Nevertheless, it was likely used at many venues for about seven years, during which time the "chanko" version probably became somewhat established.

-Despite such events along the way, most venues still use the version that was first recorded; it is amazing that a sound that was created over 70 years ago is still played in its original form.
+Despite that incident, most venues today still use the original recorded version.
+It's quite remarkable that a sound created over 70 years ago is still being played in its original form.

-The paper inside the tape explains the choreography
+The paper insert in the tape explains the choreography

 • 1